Here’s How To Choose The Best Pool Skimmer (2019 Guide)

 In today's post I'm going to show you the trick to getting rid of all that junk and debris BEFORE it floats to the bottom of your pool.

 And all it takes is a nifty, inexpensive little type of pool cleaner to get the job done.

 Yes, I'm talking about a pool skimmer ... any pool owner's best friend for pool cleaning.

-In this guide, we'll go over what a pool skimmer is, the different types of pool skimmers, WHY you definitely need a pool skimmer, how to go about buying one, and my picks for the very best pool skimmers out there today for pool maintenance.
+In this guide, we'll go over what a pool skimmer is, the different types available, WHY you definitely need one for your pool, how to go about buying one, and my picks for the very best pool skimmers out there today for pool maintenance.

 Let's dive right in!

 A swimming pool skimmer is simply a device made to remove debris, junk, and algae from your pool BEFORE it floats to the bottom—making it easier to clean your pool!

 That's all there really is to it.

 But, there are several different types and you need to know the difference before you go out buying one.